-To date, a number of issues remain to be addressed in the model, especially turbulent diffusion processes of all scalars (including active and passive scalars) are dealt with in a unified manner in the mesoscale model.
-Only a few studies have shown that the meteorological fields and pollutants can be changed by adjusting the minimum value 75 of TDC (Savijarvi et al., 2002; Wang et al., 2018; Du et al., 2020; Liu et al., 2021), increasing turbulent kinetic energy (TKE) (Foreman and Emeis, 2012) and modifying experiment expressions (Sušelj and Sood, 2010; Huang and Peng, 2017).
-Recently, Jia et al. (2021b) obtained the TDC of particles using high-resolution vertical flux data of particles based on the mixing length theory.
+To date, plenty of issues remain to be addressed in the model, especially turbulent diffusion processes of all scalars (including active and passive scalars) are dealt with in a unified manner in the mesoscale model.
+Only a few studies have proposed that the meteorological fields and pollutants can be changed by adjusting the minimum value of TDC (Savijärvi and Kauhanen, 2002; Wang et al., 2018; Du et al., 2020), increasing turbulent kinetic energy (TKE) (Foreman and Emeis, 2012) and modifying experiment expressions (Sušelj and Sood, 2010; Huang and Peng, 2017).
+Recently, Jia et al. (2021a) obtained the TDC of particles using high-resolution vertical flux data of particles according to the mixing length theory.
 Additionally, this TDC has been embedded into the WRF-Chem model to calculate the PBL mixing process of pollutants separately.

 This work has initially improved the overestimation of pollutant concentration at night in winter 2016 in Eastern China.
-However, a series of heavy pollution incidents have occurred and attracted much attention since 2013 (Miao et al., 2019).
+However, a series of heavy pollution incidents have occurred and attracted much attention since 2013.
 Therefore, we conducted a series of simulations for the heavy pollution periods in winter from 2013 to 2017 in this study.
 The difference between this study and previous work is that previous work focused on the observational analysis, while this study mainly explores the influence of turbulent diffusion on pollutant concentration in the mesoscale model.